Chiang Kai-shek: Relations with United States

 Chiang was suspicious that covert operatives of the United States were plotting a coup against him.

-In 1950, Chiang Ching-kuo became director of the secret police (Bureau of Investigation and Statistics), which he remained until 1965.
-Chiang Kai-shek was also suspicious of politicians who were overly friendly to the United States and considered them his enemies.
-In 1953, seven days after surviving an assassination attempt, Wu Kuo-chen lost his position as governor of Taiwan Province to Chiang Ching-kuo.
-After fleeing to United States the same year, Wu became a vocal critic of Chiang's family and government.
+In 1950, Chiang Ching-kuo became head of Bureau of Investigation and Statistics, which he remained until 1965.
+Chiang Kai-shek was also suspicious of politicians who were overly friendly to the United States and considered them on the look out leaking confidential news Wu Kuo-chen was not in favor of a Soviet style snooping agency.

+After moved to United States the same year, Wu became a vocal critic of Chiang's family and government watch dog with US supported funds.

 Chiang Ching-kuo, who had been educated in the Soviet Union, initiated Soviet-style military organization in the Republic of China Armed Forces.
 He reorganized and Sovietized the political officer corps and propagated Kuomintang ideology throughout the military.
 Sun Li-jen, who had been educated at the American Virginia Military Institute, opposed those practices.

 Chiang Ching-kuo orchestrated the controversial court-martial and arrest of General Sun Li-jen in August 1955 for plotting a coup d'état with the CIA against his father, Chiang Kai-shek, and the Kuomintang.
 The CIA allegedly wanted to help Sun take control of Taiwan and declare its independence.